 Kansas came next, which gets a bad rap for mind-numbing boredom on a drive through it.
 At least over the eastern half.
 I enjoyed the lush, rolling hills and keen vistas.
 Buildings on the Kansas University campus in the distance reminded me of a landscape painting of Tuscany during the renaissance — an abbey way off in the distance, with a Walmart truck passing in the foreground.

 Before I reached the pancake-flat western part of the state, I stopped at a remote freeway exit to ride my scooter around just for the hell of it.
-He’s my new best friend: a collapsible 365 Pro electric scooter that tops out at 26 mph, featuring a range upwards of 30 miles.
-This occasion marked the first of many that I parked my moving rig and popped my personal transportation out of the trunk and took off.
+He’s my new best friend: a collapsible Xiaomi M365 Pro electric scooter that tops out at 26 mph, featuring a range upwards of 30 miles.
+This occasion marked the first of many that I parked, popped my personal transportation out of the trunk, and took off.
 Best.
 Invention.
 Ever.

-Scooter McFarland and I tooled around a deserted gas station, and I took pics of giant windmills that littered the area.
+Scooter McFarland and I tooled around a deserted gas station, and I took pics of giant wind turbines that littered the area.
 In lust with my recent purchase, I decided to take a pic of Scooter.
-I placed him where lush, endless farmland provided the background, punctuated by windmills.
+I placed him where lush, endless farmland provided the background.
 The result looked photo-shopped.
-An idea was born, although not obvious at the time.
+An idea was born, although not obviously to me at the time.
 (Instagram: @scooter_mcfarland.)

 We steamed to Denver to stay with an old college buddy for a few days.
 After entering Colorado the skies turned dark.
 I hardly wished to fight through thunderstorms to end two grueling days wrangling 10,000 pounds down the road.
-But I’m a former professional driver — arguably the world’s best driver — however, so I could handle it.
+But I’m a former professional driver — arguably the World’s Best Driver — so I could handle it.
 But rain never fell.
-I learned that dark skies in arid Colorado doesn’t necessarily mean rain is imminent.
-Not enough humidity.
+I learned that dark skies in arid Colorado don’t necessarily mean rain is imminent.
+Not enough humidity in the air.
 Scooter and I arrived at my buddy’s place easily.
 I found a perfect place to park my rig two doors down from his place, no reverse gear required.
 Backing up with a towed car hitched up is not easy.

 Seeing my friend, John Hannekamp, was a joy.
 We enjoy a great rapport and share a love of language and talking trash.
 We stayed up later than he needed to, mostly laughing while listening to rap music.
-By the time I awoke the next morning he had left for work.
-I checked my phone to find a text from “Brentwood Evan,” the guy whose room I would be moving into once I reached LA.
-Over the course of a few weeks we’d spoken on the phone a couple times and texted often to confirm our deal was still on.
+By the time I awoke the next morning, he had left for work.
+I checked my phone to find a text from “Brentwood Evan,” the guy whose room I would be renting once I reached LA.
+Over the course of a few weeks, we’d spoken on the phone a couple times and texted often to confirm our deal was still on.
 Now the deal was off.

 The details of his text are unimportant.
-In fact, I cared so little I didn’t bother to return his open-ended text to ask what happened.
-The guy flaked, and that’s all that mattered.
-My Denver plans to meet up with various friends over the next few days and check out to the area died.
+In fact, I cared so little I didn’t return his open-ended text to ask what happened.
+The guy flaked, and my disgust overcame my manners.
+My Denver plans to meet up with various friends and check out to the area over the next few days died.
 I needed to get to LA sooner in order to find a new place.
 Rarely one to mope about misfortunes, I looked over at Scooter, sitting in the corner recharging his batteries.
 “Looks like we need to squeeze it all in today, buddy.”

 Loathe to disconnect my car from the tow dolly, the whole rig lumbered to another Costco.
 Both vehicles received a fill-up of the last reasonably-priced petrol we’d see, at $2.34 a gallon.
 After that, I entered the store and settled into a sectional couch sample placed along the main entrance path in.
 A perfect spot to scramble to find a new residence in LA, mostly by scouring ads on Craigslist.
 In other words: back on the horse that threw me.

 After posting a couple of ads to the LA Craigslist and answering numerous others I continued my day like a normal person.
 I drove near a park that came highly recommended on a “Shit to do in Denver” list.
-I up in Hampden, in James A. Bible park.
-Full of smooth bike trails, but lacking other devices with wheels, Scooter had the time of his young life.
-His first real chance to open the throttle and scare the shit out of me, his powergiver and rookie rider.
+James A. Bible Park in Hampden, to be precise.
+Scooter had the time of his young life on nearly deserted smooth bike trails.
+He relished his first real chance to open the throttle and scare the shit out of me, the rookie rider.